 Sam Kerr apologises for ‘expressing myself poorly’ after not guilty verdict

-The Australian international made the comments to Pc Stephen Lovell during an incident in south-west London in the early hours of January 30 2023.
+The Australia international made the comments to Pc Stephen Lovell during an incident in south-west London in the early hours of January 30 2023.

 Chelsea striker Sam Kerr has apologised “for expressing myself poorly on what was a traumatic evening” after being found not guilty of racially aggravated harassment for calling a Metropolitan Police officer “stupid and white”.

-The Australian international made the comments to Pc Stephen Lovell during an incident in south-west London in the early hours of January 30 2023.
+The Australia international made the comments to Pc Stephen Lovell during an incident in south-west London in the early hours of January 30 2023.

 A jury returned the not guilty verdict on Tuesday after deliberating for around four hours and 17 minutes at Kingston Crown Court since the previous day.